 This guide is available in electronic format by selecting Help> View Users Guide from the Home Designer menu.

-The free online tutorial training videos are located on our website at:http://video.homedesigner.chiefarchitect.com/
+Training videos are located on our website at: https://www.homedesignersoftware.com/videos/

-This free online Knowledge Base has an extensive number of articles on how to use the software, including many that deal with roofs.
+This Knowledge Base has an extensive number of articles on how to use the software, including many that deal with roofs.

-Some in particular that are worth highlighting as you learn how to use the roof tools are linked in the Related Articles section listed at the bottom of this article, but there are many more that you may want to search through and review.
+Some in particular that are worth highlighting as you learn how to use the roof tools are linked in the Related Articles section below, but there are many more that you may want to search through and review.

-Home Designer Live Online Seminars are a quick and easy way to get started or learn about our software.
+Home Designer Training Webinars are a quick and easy way to get started or learn about our software.
 You will learn the basic elements of design and howto take advantage of the powerful building and design tools in your Home Designer Software.

-If you are struggling with how to accomplish a particular roof design, then you may want to consider registering for our free online user's forum, HomeTalk.
+If you are struggling with how to accomplish a particular roof design, then you may want to consider registering for our free online user forum, HomeTalk.

-Finally, if you have the Home Designer Pro version of the software, and would like individualized personal one-on-one instruction on manually creating your complex roof design, you have the option of signing up for personal one on one training.
-Information on this service can be located on the Chief Architect website at: http://www.chiefarchitect.com/training/personal-training.html.
+Finally, if you have the Home Designer Pro version of the software, and would like individualized personal one-on-one instruction on manually creating your complex roof design, you have the option of signing up for personal one-on-one training.
+Information on this service can be located on the Chief Architect website at: https://www.chiefarchitect.com/training/#personal

 Bear in mind that some roof designs may be too complex for the automatic tools to produce in some of the less advanced versions of the software.
-If you find that you need more flexibility in designing roofs, then you may want to upgrade to either Home Designer Pro or a version of Chief Architect, which provide far more extensive control over roofs.
+If you find that you need more flexibility in designing roofs, then you may want to upgrade to either Home Designer Pro or Chief Architect Premier, which provide far more extensive control over roofs.